-Exploring worlds of old and new, creating crystals, making solar powered s’mores, and learning to use a compass are a few of the activities that children can enjoy during Camp Wiregrass sessions this summer at the Abraham Baldwin Agricultural College Georgia Museum of Agriculture.
+Exploring farms of the past and present, meeting wildlife and livestock, making birdhouses, and learning to garden are a few of the activities that children can enjoy during Camp Wiregrass sessions this summer at the Abraham Baldwin Agricultural College Georgia Museum of Agriculture.

-Children from 4 to 12 years old can experience these and many more adventures when they explore Georgia agriculture, history, and natural resources this summer.
-Registration for all sessions of Camp Wiregrass will be available beginning April 7 at 9 a.m.
-Registration can be completed online at abacgma.eventbrite.com.
-Discounts will be available for multiple siblings attending camps.
+Children from 4 to 9 years old can experience these and many more adventures when they explore Georgia agriculture, history, and natural resources.
+Registration for all sessions of Camp Wiregrass will begin on April 6 at 9 a.m. online at abacgma.eventbrite.com.

 “Camp Wiregrass provides a fun, interactive environment for children to engage in hands-on activities, games, and crafts,” Museum Assistant Director Sara Hand said.
 “Each camp offers unique activities and themes tailored to each age group.”

-For children 4-6 years old, “Young Scientists” and “Down on the Farm” are the two sessions available for Munchkins campers.
-Both camps will run from 8 a.m. to noon each day with drop off from 7:30-8 a.m. and pick up from 12-12:30 p.m.
-The cost of each camp is $60 and includes a snack, t-shirt, and all supplies.
+For the Munchkin campers in the 4-6 years old age range, “Farm Life” and “Animal Antics” are the two sessions available.
+Both camps run from 8 a.m. to noon each day with drop off from 7:30-8 a.m. and pick up from noon-12:30 p.m.
+The cost of each camp is $65 and includes a snack, t-shirt, and all supplies.
 Campers will be going home before lunch.

-“Down on the Farm” is scheduled June 16-19 and offers campers the chance to learn about the wonderful things that agriculture provides in everyday life.
-Children will experience tasks that farmers undertake and get hands-on sessions with crops and animals.
-Children will milk a robotic cow, shear a shaving cream sheep, work in the garden, build a miniature house, and more.
+During the “Farm Life” session on May 30 to June 3, the Munchkin campers will learn about the wonderful things that agriculture provides for us in our everyday life.
+Experience some of the tasks that farmers undertake and experience hands-on activities with crops and animals.
+Campers will milk a robotic cow, shear a shaving cream sheep, work in the garden, build a miniature house, and enjoy other fun activities.

-For more information on Camp Wiregrass, interested persons can contact Hand in the Museum’s Education Department at (229) 391-5208 or at email@example.com.
+For more information on Camp Wiregrass, interested persons can contact Hand at (229) 391-5208 or at email@example.com.